 On July 30, the University of Hartford Psychology Department will be hosting a four-day intensive training aimed at developing proficiency in the Rorschach Performance Assessment System (R-PAS), a new but widely-accepted approach to using the Rorschach to assess personality and psychopathology.*

 This training will be conducted by Donald Viglione, PhD, ABAP, Distinguished Professor at the California School of Professional Psychology at Alliant University and one of the developers of the R-PAS.
-This training will be the first of its kind on the East Coast and will be attended by more than 40 psychologists and psychology students from across the country.
+This training will be the first of its kind on the East Coast and will be attended by more than 30 psychologists and psychology students from across the country and internationally!

 *Yes, the Rorschach is alive and well, and continues to be one of the most widely-used measures in personality assessment!
 For an accessible and comprehensive history of the Rorschach inkblot test, consider checking out the new book by Damien Searles: The Inkblots: Hermann Rorschach, His Iconic Test, and the Power of Seeing.
 Or take a quick look at an excerpt published in The Guardian.